 - Eat at least five portions of fruit and vegetables a day.

-- Have dairy or dairy alternatives.
+- Have dairy or dairy alternatives (such as soya drinks and yoghurts).
 They are a good source of protein and calcium.

 - Base meals on starchy carbohydrates such as potatoes, bread, rice, pasta.
 They are a good source of energy.